Common Questions Asked by Parents of Children Who Are Visually Impaired

 - Near tasks (those that are closer than 16 inches)

-- Intermediate tasks (those that are 16 inches to 3 feet)
+- Intermediate tasks (those that are 16 inches to three feet)

-- Distance tasks (those that are beyond 3 feet)
+- Distance tasks (those that are beyond three feet)

 The examination will include getting complete general and eye health histories of your child and family.
-Measurements will be taken of your child's visual acuity using special low vision test charts to more accurately determine a starting point for gauging the level of vision loss.
+Measurements will be taken of your child’s visual acuity (sharpness of vision) using special low vision test charts to more accurately determine a starting point for gauging the level of vision loss.

 Visual field testing may also be performed to determine if there is central vision loss, peripheral vision loss, or tunnel vision.
 Additional tests may include assessing your child’s depth perception, the ability to distinguish colors, and contrast sensitivity.

-4. My child did not seem to have any vision at birth, but now is more visually aware.
-Is this normal, will vision continue to improve?
+My child did not seem to have any vision at birth but now is more visually aware.
+Is this normal?
+Will vision continue to improve?

 Answer: To some extent, the answer to this question will depend on the state in which you live.
 The vast majority of students with visual impairment or blindness attend local community schools.
 Most attend regular classes and receive separate instruction from a teacher certified in the education of children with visual impairment or blindness.
 In most states, there are also special schools for the blind.

-Many toddlers (ages 3-5) with visual impairment or blindness attend regular day care, nursery, and preschool programs.
-In these settings, they receive specialized services from itinerant teachers who may be an early childhood specialist or a certified teacher of children with visual impairment or blindness.
+Many toddlers (ages three to five) with visual impairment or blindness attend regular day care, nursery, and preschool programs.
+In these settings, they receive specialized services from itinerant teachers who may be an early childhood specialist or a certified teacher of students with visual impairments.
 There are also preschool and early childhood programs that specialize in blindness and visual impairment.

-Answer: Your child's primary method of learning, or learning modality, will be determined by the educational team as part of the Individualized Educational Plan (IEP).
+Answer: Your child’s primary method of learning, or learning modality, will be determined by the educational team as part of the Individualized Education Program (IEP); the teacher of students with visual impairments will conduct a learning media assessment to determine the best learning medium for your child.
 Learning modalities are visual, tactile, and auditory.
 Many people with low vision find it useful to use a combination of learning modalities.
-The IEP will be developed, monitored, and modified throughout your child's academic career with input from the educational team, the eye care provider, a specialist in low vision, the parents—and when appropriate, the child.
+The IEP will be developed, monitored, and modified throughout your child’s academic career with input from the educational team, the eye care provider, a specialist in low vision, the parents—and when appropriate, the child.

 - Large print is not always available.
 When your child goes to a store, the price tags and menus will not be written in large print.
 Learning to use a magnifier or other low vision device to read standard print will make your child more independent overall.